-And while compact keyboards are beloved by many, you shouldn't base your buying decision on size alone.
+Compact keyboards are beloved by many, but don't base your best keyboard pick on size alone.
 Sizable keyboards can give you sizable benefits, which is why two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.

 What are the best keyboards?